petkaantonov/bluebird/docs/docs/api/disposer.md

 A meta method used to specify the disposer method that cleans up a resource when using `Promise.using`.

-Returns a Disposer object which encapsulates the scarce resource as well as the method to clean it up.
+Returns a Disposer object which encapsulates both the resource as well as the method to clean it up.
 The user can pass this object to `Promise.using` to get access to the resource when it becomes available, as well as to ensure its automatically cleaned up.